DLSmith11/DLSmith-MyDFIR/README.md

-I started in the techinical space about 3.5 years ago when I was an EOL tester for EV batteries for Proterra, since then I moved into a more technical role with Latitude AI where I maintain autonomous vehicles, by installing the hardware techinology and software OS updates, calibrations and configuring on the test vehicles for Ford Motor company.
+I started in the techinical space about 3.5 years ago where I worked as an EOL tester for EV batteries for Proterra, since then I moved into a more technical role with Latitude AI where I maintain autonomous vehicles, by installing the hardware techinology and software OS updates, calibrations and configurations on the test vehicles for Ford Motor company.

 Objective